What is Hot Glue – A Comprehensive Guide

 Glue guns with glue sticks have been used for many years by crafters as a versatile adhesive.
 However, there are many more ‘creative’ uses for this staple of the crafting and hobby world.
 The technical term for hot glue is Hot Melt Adhesive, known as HMA.
 To create with hot glue, you simply need Glue Sticks and a Hot Glue Gun to melt the sticks.
 Without getting too techy, glue sticks are essentially made from thermoplastic polymer.
 The polymer is combined with wax, stabilizers, and tactifiers.
 A tactifier (tack) refers to the degree of surface stickiness of an adhesive.

 The sticks come in cylindrical shapes of various lengths and widths.
-Glue sticks used in a hot gun generally transform from a solid state to liquid in 30-45 seconds.
+Hot melt adhesives, or Glue sticks, used in a hot gun generally transform from a solid state to liquid in 30-45 seconds.
 The glue solidifies again anywhere from a few seconds to about one minute after use.
 This makes it the ideal adhesive for many types of crafts and substrates.
 I should mention that the glue is very hot when melted, and special caution needs to be exercised to prevent burns.
 Additionally, it is best to keep away small children and pets while using it.

 Hot Glue for Crafting